tohagan/ShouldBe/README.markdown

 https://github.com/tohagan/ShouldBe

 ### About
 * A .NET / C# wrapper library for the NUnit unit test library.
 * License: BSD Open Source  (See LICENSE.txt)
-  * History: Based on the [http://shouldly.github.com](Shouldly) library.
+* Based on the [http://shouldly.github.com](Shouldly) library.
-    * A *HUGE* /hat's off/ for the original ideas and source code.
+  * A *HUGE* thanks for the original ideas and source code!

 ### Why use ShouldBe?